exonum/exonum-python-client/README.md

 After invoking sign method we get a signed transaction.
 This transaction is ready for sending to the Exonum node.

-To see more examples and find out how to work with proofs go [here](proof).
+To see more examples and find out how to work with proofs go [here][proof].

 ### Getting data on availiable services